The nine teams that still have a chance at the CFP title

 With its 38-17 win over No. 7 Stanford on Saturday night, Notre Dame changed the College Football Playoff picture heading into October, simply by joining the discussion.

 At least for now -- in this weekly snapshot college football lives by until the next upset -- Notre Dame has a 47 percent chance to reach the playoff, according to ESPN's Playoff Predictor.
-It's an encouraging number and sets a vastly different expectation than what accompanied the underwhelming offensive performances in wins against Ball State and Vanderbilt.
+It's an encouraging number and sets a vastly different expectation than what accompanied the Irish's underwhelming offensive performances in wins against Ball State and Vanderbilt.
 The decision to start Ian Book at quarterback instead of Brandon Wimbush the past two games has not only elevated Notre Dame's offense, it has also raised the Irish's playoff hopes.

-"We've got a long season ahead of us," Notre Dame coach Brian Kelly said at his postgame media conference.
+"We've got a long season ahead of us," Notre Dame coach Brian Kelly said at Saturday's postgame news conference.
 "So if we're going to walk out of here thinking that we just are the best team, we're going to get beat and it's going to diminish this victory.
 So I told our team, 'I'm proud of what you accomplished tonight, but if we don't embrace how hard this is going to be, we're climbing Mount Everest with this schedule.
 So take one step at a time and get ready for a tough opponent in Virginia Tech.'"

 The Hokies (Saturday, 8 p.m.
 ET, ABC) aren't the only obstacle standing in Notre Dame's way.
 There's one-loss Washington, which shares Stanford as a critical opponent.
 There are undefeated Clemson, undefeated Oklahoma and undefeated Ohio State.
-There's the SEC, which still has four undefeated teams and could again place two teams in the semifinals (39 percent chance, according to Football Power Index data).
+There's the SEC, which still has four undefeated teams and could again place two teams in the semifinals (39 percent chance, according to ESPN's Football Power Index).

 "It's all going to play out, a lot of things beyond the SEC's control," Georgia coach Kirby Smart told ESPN when asked about the league getting two teams in again.
 "It's just too much that we don't know about."